 At Surrey Square we believe that children can achieve personal excellence through the teaching and modelling of values and skills.
-Our 7 values – Responsibility, Respect, Enjoyment, Community, Perseverance, Compassion and Excellence - drive and shape every aspect of school life, and have taken the place of school ‘rules’.
+Our 6 values – Responsibility, Respect, Enjoyment, Community, Perseverance and Compassion - drive and shape every aspect of school life, and have taken the place of school ‘rules’.
 Our work in this respect has been acknowledged by many visitors (including, repeatedly, by Ofsted).

 “This child doesn’t know how to behave.”